The 3 Best Retro Check-in Formats for Every Situation

 7. K-Pop or Schlager (Music genre)

-For the best getting-to-know effect, design the format in such a way that each team member not only positions their post-it, but also has the chance to comment on the choice.
-Just sharing stickies with your own name without explaining your own positioning is not very effective when it's about learning new insights about each other.
+For the best getting-to-know-you effect, design the format so that each team member not only takes a position via a post-it, but also has the chance to comment verbally.
+Simply sharing stickies with your own name without explaining your own positioning, on the other hand, is not very effective.

-Depending on the size of the team and the time slot for the check-in, you should keep the list of “either-or questions” quite short.
-Allow around half a minute for each check-in question and participant.
-With 4 check-in questions and 6 participants, the time box should be at least 12 minutes.
+Depending on the team size and time slot for the check-in, you should keep the list of pairs of terms short.
+Allow approximately half a minute per check-in question and participant.
+For 4 check-in questions and 6 participants, this would be 12 minutes accordingly.

-In general, we would recommend not to include more than 6 “either-or questions” in order not to wear out the game too quickly.
+In general, we would recommend not including more than 6 "either-or questions" in order not to use up the game too quickly.

-The same applies here: Adapt this check-in format freely to the interests of your team and vary it each time for the necessary variety.
-It is also a great idea to have this format prepared by team members in turn – who knows what creative ideas arise from the team.
+Again, feel free to adapt this check-in format to your team’s interests and vary it each time for the necessary variety.
+It’s also a great idea to have team members prepare this format in turn - who knows what creative ideas will emerge from the team.

 If you have trouble coming up with ideas for either/or questions, there’s more on the Internet: Inspiration for more either/or questions.